purescript-halogen/purescript-halogen/docs/guide/05-Parent-Child-Components.md

 +   render :: forall state action. state -> H.ComponentHTML action Slots m
     render _ =
 -     HH.div_ [ button { label: "Click Me" } ]
-+     HH.div_ [ HH.slot _button 0 button { label: "Click Me" } absurd ]
++     HH.div_ [ HH.slot_ _button 0 button { label: "Click Me" } ]
 ```

 Our parent component is now rendering a child component -- our button component.
 Rendering a component introduced two big changes:

-1. We used the `slot` function to render the component, which takes several arguments we haven't explored yet.
+1. We used the `slot_` function to render the component, which takes several arguments we haven't explored yet.
 Two of those arguments are the `button` component itself and the label it needs as input.
 2. We added a new type called `Slots`, which is a row containing a label for our button component with a value of type `H.Slot`, and we used this new type in our `ComponentHTML` instead of the previous empty row `()` we've seen so far.

-The `slot` function and `Slot` type let you render a stateful, effectful child component in your Halogen HTML as if it were any other HTML element.
+The `slot` and `slot_` functions and the `Slot` type let you render a stateful, effectful child component in your Halogen HTML as if it were any other HTML element.
 But why are there so many arguments and types involved in doing this?
 Why can't we just call `button` with its input?

 The answer is that Halogen provides two ways for a parent and child component to communicate with one another, and we need to ensure that this communication is type-safe.
 The `slot` function allows us to:

-1. Decide how to identify a particular component by a label (the type-level string "button", which we represent at the term level with the symbol proxy `Proxy :: Proxy "button"`) and a unique identifier (the integer `0`, in this case) so that we can send it _queries_.
+1. Decide how to identify a particular component by a label (the type-level string "button", which we represent at the term level with the proxy `Proxy :: Proxy "button"`) and a unique identifier (the integer `0`, in this case) so that we can send it _queries_.
+This is an imperative form of communication from the parent to the child.
 2. Render the component (`button`) and give it its _input_ (`{ label: "Click Me" }`), which will be re-sent every time the parent component renders in case the input changes over time.
+This is a declarative form of communication from the parent to the child.
-3. Decide how to handle _output messages_ from the child component (here, `absurd`, which is used when a child component doesn't have any output).
+3. Decide how to handle _output messages_ from the child component.
+The `slot` function lets you provide a handler for child outputs, while the `slot_` function can be used when a child component doesn't have any outputs or you want to ignore them.
+This is communication from the child to the parent.

-The `slot` function and the `H.Slot` type let us manage these three communication mechanisms in a type-safe way.
+The `slot` and `slot_` functions and the `H.Slot` type let us manage these three communication mechanisms in a type-safe way.
 In the rest of this chapter we'll focus on how parent and child components communicate with one another, and along the way we'll explore slots and slot types.

 ## Communicating Among Components